ROF Swynnerton: Railway connections

 By mid 1942, ROF Swynnerton had become fully operational and the number of people working at the site had grown to approximately 18,500.
 To meet the need of getting the factory workers to and from the factory the Ministry of Supply asked the London, Midland and Scottish Railway (LMS) to construct a station.
 The site already had an extensive rail network served from the West Coast Main Line between Crewe and Stafford but the LMS chose to build a new branch line running to the site from the North Staffordshire Railway line between Stone and Norton Bridge.
 The branch line, which was double track throughout, ran for just under 2 mi from Swynnerton Junction to Cold Meece railway station.

 The station was for passenger traffic only and no goods facilities were ever provided, all freight movements for the factory were dealt with via the link to the Crewe branch of the West Coast Main Line at Badnall Wharf.

 After the war ended the factory and station both continued in use until 1958.
 The factory closed in May 1958 and although the last scheduled train ran in June 1958, the station did not officially close until August 1959.
 The branch had been lifted by September 1963.

 During the war the factory worked 24 hours a day and the passenger service to Cold Meece reflected this with nineteen trains a day, Monday to Saturday, serving the station in time for the shift changes at 5:35 am, 1:35 pm and 8:35 pm.
 Services ran to and from three main destinations; Newchapel and Goldenhill, Silverdale and Blythe Bridge picking up at all stations en route except those between Stoke-on-Trent and Stone.
 In addition there was one service each way classed as a recreational service for people who lived on the site to get into Stoke.
 Sunday services comprised two trains each way to Silverdale and Blythe Bridge and three each way to Newchapel and Goldenhill.

 Post-war use

 After the war the site was converted for military training use and became known as Swynnerton Training Camp.
 In 2019, proposals were revealed for a 'Garden village' on a small part of the site, to complement the nearby HS2 development.

+Since the Fall of Afghanistan in 2021, up to 200 Afghans are being housed at Swynnerton Training Area until permanent accommodation is found for them.
+Military personnel and their families who supported the British Armed Forces were promised resettlement after Afghanistan was taken over by the Taliban.